 The Town has had few community activities organized by the Town itself and by Brandywine Hundred Fire Company and the local businesses.
-Organization of social activities was mentioned numerous times by June Town Meeting attendees who hope to develop an even stronger sense of community.
-These social events would also help the new residents to the Town gain a sense of belonging.
+Organization of social activities was mentioned numerous times by June 2016 Town Meeting attendees who hoped to develop an even stronger sense of community.
+These social events could also help the new residents to the Town to gain a sense of belonging.
 The Town Commission has a budget for additional activities.
 New Town traditions have been established with the Town picnic, holiday caroling, and summer concert series.

-- 1. Work with the fire company and businesses to partner on already established community activities - 2.
-Develop a plan for additional regular communities activities throughout the year that can become Town traditions - 3.
-Ensure the effective and timely communication of activities (see Government section) - 4.
-Use the Town park as center point of weather permitting activities and also as a place where residents can meet and socialize anytime - 5.
-Provide a mobility friendly (see Transportation section) and a safe community (see Safety section) to encourage resident interaction
+- 1. Work with the fire company and businesses to partner on already established community activities. - 2.
+Develop a plan for additional regular community activities throughout the year that can become Town traditions. - 3.
+Ensure the effective and timely communication of upcoming activities to the local residents (see Government section).

+- 4. Use the Town park as a center point of weather-permitting activities and also as a place where residents can meet and socialize anytime. - 5.
+Provide a mobility friendly (see Transportation section) and a safe community (see Safety section) to encourage resident interaction.